About Bon Homme County

 Property & Public Records

 Bon Homme County Register of Deeds office, located in the County Courthouse at 300 West 10th Street, Tyndall, SD 57066, maintains all property and land records for Bon Homme County.
-The office can be reached at and is responsible for recording deeds, mortgages, liens, easements, plat maps, and other instruments affecting real property.
+The office can be reached through the office is responsible for recording deeds, mortgages, liens, easements, plat maps, and other instruments affecting real property.
 Recording fees are established by South Dakota statute, with standard documents costing $30 for the first page and $2 for each additional page.

 - The Register of Deeds provides public access to records during regular business hours, Monday through Friday, 8:00 AM to 5:00 PM.